xsherryhe/todo-list/NOTES.md

   *todos and projects have datasets with type of item (todo or project) and id private renderingData variable -- export from application?

-  currPageView variable that changes with each new render -- this variable is a fn that calls the last applicable rendered page view function; default set to indexProjectsView
+  //currPageView variable that changes with each new render -- this variable is a fn that calls the last applicable rendered page view function; default set to indexProjectsView

   -sub newData, updateData?, updateView
   -updateData?